wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 chains, a fundamental expected behavior in the Python ecosystem is dysfunctional.

-JAX includes 12 extra selectors to cover all use cases - many of which overlap and could be misleading to users if they don’t read in detail the documentation.
+JAX includes 12 extra selectors to cover all use cases - many of which overlap and could be misleading to users if they don't read in detail the documentation.

 It should be noted that most of these "extras" are technically mutually exclusive, though it is currently impossible to correctly express this incompatibility within the package metadata.